 Long, normally one tough cookie, became terrified at the prospect of living in the large house alone.
 She asked for more alarms, motion detectors, lights, and an increased frequency of patrols around her residence.
 She even wanted a guard permanently stationed there.
 I could not help but think that, perhaps, if she knew we had her under constant surveillance she might relax.
 It soon became clear why Long had become so fearful.
 Again, true to the scheme laid out in his emails, AC had scored a few more "home runs" before flying to Oregon.
 He had ripped off the Indian smuggling ring for an amount somewhere north of $50,000.
 He took the ring's money for visas, and departed without issuing said visas.
 Long, as we discovered via means I will not describe, was certain that Indian "mobsters" would come seeking revenge.
 She seemed to see a hit man lurking in every shadow and behind every tree.
 As far as I know, however, the Indians never showed up.

-Long visited me in my office every day, often three or four times daily, as though a sixth sense alerted her that something was up.
+Long visited me in my office every day, more than her usual three or four times daily, as though a sixth sense alerted her that something was up.
 She told me that her promised assignment in New Zealand seemed to have hit a snag.
 She couldn't get a straight answer from personnel or from the office of BS of where that assignment stood.
 BS would not take or return her calls.
 Long asked me to see what I could discover.
 I told her to be patient: the Department worked in mysterious and slow ways.
 Long had become nervous and distracted; I often found her looking out the window, oblivious to the world around her.

 DS and FBI investigators consulted with us on when to move against AC and Long.
 Prosecutors had given the signal that, finally, they thought they had enough to convict AC and Long and get them very long sentences, some fifteen to twenty years in a federal penitentiary.
 AC was in Oregon and Long in Colombo.
 There exists a twelve and half hour difference between the two time zones.
 FBI and DS wanted to effect the arrests simultaneously so nobody could get warned.
 We agreed that the feds would arrest AC at his home at 7 am Oregon time, making it 7:30 pm in Colombo.
 The agents wanted Long arrested on Embassy grounds.
 She would be placed on a commercial plane, escorted by DS and FBI to London, where she and her escorts would transfer to a flight to Washington DC.
 I was tasked with briefing the Sri Lankans and the British High Commission on the case and seeking their help to make the transportation process go smoothly--we, for example, did not want Long making a "break for it" in Colombo or London, demanding asylum or creating a scene of some sort.
 The Sri Lankans and the British promised full support.